In this guide

 - having regular meetings with a supervisor to discuss clinical issues

 - working with a supervisor at the other end of a telephone if required

 - working with a supervisor who is physically present some, but not all of the time

 - being observed at all times by a supervisor.

-Accordingly, if a panel considers that there should be a degree of supervision or oversight of the nurse or midwife’s work, it must specify precisely the extent of that oversight.
+Accordingly, if a panel considers that there should be a degree of supervision or oversight of the nurse, midwife or nursing associate’s work, it must specify precisely the extent of that oversight.
 Examples are included in the conditions of practice library.

 Be consistent: A conditions of practice library has been prepared to help panels to achieve consistency in the conditions of practice that are imposed.
 Where the wording of a library condition meets the requirements of the panel, that wording should be used.
 Where there is no condition in the library that meets the requirements of the panel, the panel must create its own condition.

 To help panels to ensure that no conditions are published that should not be, the conditions in the library are divided into public and confidential conditions.